 (5) Certain of the Company's executive officers receive personal benefits in addition to salary, cash bonuses and share-based compensation, consisting of automobile allowance, medical insurance, dental insurance, vision insurance, employee assistance program, taxable per diem, contributions under the Company's retirement plans, deferred compensation plan, life insurance payable at the direction of the employee, accidental death and dismemberment insurance ("AD&D"), business travel accident insurance, and short-term and long-term disability insurance.
 The amount shown in column (i) for "All Other Compensation" includes benefits summarized in the following table for each NEO:

-(6) Mr. Edmund Tang became an NEO during 2016.
+- (6) Mr. Edmund Tang became an NEO during 2016. - (7) Ms. Julie Holland became an NEO during 2017.

 The table below sets forth the detail of "All Other Compensation" for each NEO.